wiseman-timelord/Chat-VulkanLlama/README.md

 4) Figure out some system of prompt format for model, maybe even integrate short prompt test and selection useing code from "llama2syntax", something alike select which syntax worked best.

 ### FEATURES:
-* ".ENV" file for default values, if the ".ENV" don't exist, it creates it.
+* `.ENV` File Management: Creates a default `.ENV` file if it doesn't exist.
 Useful for later forks.
-* Multi-window interface, running separate scripts parallel, bypassing complexities of, curses or tkinter, on WSL.
+* Multi-Window Interface: Runs separate scripts in parallel, bypassing the complexities of curses or tkinter on WSL.
-* 4K-200K context multi-model support, with robust interface, use, chat or chat+instruct, models.
+* Context Support: Supports 4K-200K context multi-models with a robust interface for chat or chat+instruct models.
-* Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.
+* Dynamic Model Initialization: Optimizes thread settings for the Llama language model.
-* Interactive User Loop, features a continuous loop for real-time user interaction.
+* Interactive User Loop: Features a continuous loop for real-time user interaction.
-* Intelligent Response Generation, utilizes predefined prompts to generate contextually relevant and coherent responses.
+* Intelligent Response Generation: Utilizes predefined prompts and ASCII art to generate contextually relevant and coherent responses.
-* Rotation of previous model responses, it is used for character enhancements, but can be modified for loop avoidance.
+* Model Response Rotation: Enhances character dialogue and can be modified for loop avoidance.
-* YAML State Management, manages session state, user preferences, and more through YAML file operations.
+* YAML State Management: Manages session state, user preferences, and more through YAML file operations.
-* User-Friendly Chat Interface, offers a clean and intuitive chat interface, complete with ASCII art and dialogue history.
+* User-Friendly Chat Interface: Offers a clean and intuitive chat interface, complete with ASCII art and dialogue history.
-* Customizable Model Selection, allows users to select from a list of available Llama 2 GGML models in "./models".
+* Customizable Model Selection: Allows users to select from a list of available Llama 2 GGML models in the `./models` directory.

 ### INTERFACE: